mickaelbaron/coder-k3s-guide/README.md

 $ docker network create reverseproxynetwork
 ```

-Two Reverse Proxy will be presented: NGINX and Apache HTTP.
+Two Reverse Proxy solutions will be presented: [NGINX](https://www.nginx.com/) and [Apache HTTP](https://httpd.apache.org/).
 Choose only ONE at your convenience.

 ### NGINX

 * Connect to the server node (`k3sserver`).

-* Create _nginx_ configuration files directory:
+* Create an _nginx_ directory:

 ```console
 $ mkdir ~/nginx
 ```

-* Create NGINX configuration file [~/nginx/conf/coder.conf](nginx/conf/coder.conf) with the following content:
+* Create an NGINX configuration file [~/nginx/conf/coder.conf](nginx/conf/coder.conf) with the following content:

 ```
 server {